-I have a thing for spices.
+I have a thing for spices, and for Taco seasoning.

 ‘A thing’ meaning I cannot stop buying them even if I don’t use them.